Did you know that medical professionals recommend that you live in a home with a proper humidity of between 40 and 60 percent?

 If the air inside of your home is too dry, dust and dander will easily fly around.
 In addition, more dust will be able to generate inside of your home.
 This is because the skin will begin to flake easier, and there isn't anything in the air trap pet dander down.

-On the other hand, when the humidity levels are too high, it makes it easier for bacteria, molds, and mildew to grow inside of your home.
-By not controlling humidity levels that are too high, it can trigger allergies and increase the likelihood of the development of serious illnesses.
-Plus, it can also cause the growth of mold to damage the drywall and the structural integrity of your home.
+On the other hand, when the moisture levels are too high, it makes it easier for allergy triggers like bacteria, molds like black mold, and mildew to grow inside of your home.
+By not controlling humidity levels that are too high, it can trigger allergic reactions and increase the likelihood of the development of serious health issues.
+Plus, the dampness can also cause the growth of mold spores to damage the drywall and the structural integrity of your home.

 What's the Optimum Humidity Level?